 Software digital players have many advantages when you read a talking book om your computer.
 You can personalise the players via a number of settings and navigate through books on different levels.
 You can for example

-Anyone can use MTM’s webplayer “webbspelaren” free of charge, but for students we offer the programmes EasyReader (PC) and ReadHear Mac.
-We do this because EasyReader and ReadHear Mac are better for reading course literature.
+Anyone can use MTM’s webplayer “webbspelaren” free of charge, but for students we offer the program EasyReader.
+We do this because EasyReader is better for reading course literature.

 By using your mobile device you can easily take your talking book with you, wherever you go.
 The Legimus app is available for both iPhone / iPad and Android and can be installed for free via App Store and Google Play.